-- If it’s a non-valuable item, it stays in lost & found for two months if no one retrieves it and is then discarded.
+- If it’s a non-valuable item, it stays in lost and found for two months if no one retrieves it and is then discarded.

 - If it’s a perishable item (like food), it can be discarded after three days if no one claims it.

-If your hotel has dedicated lost & found staff, they would probably have more detailed SOPs related to the steps they need to take throughout the process.
+If your hotel has dedicated lost and found staff, they would probably have more detailed SOPs related to the steps they need to take throughout the process.

-How Hotel Lost & Found Software Can Help
+How Hotel Lost and Found Software Can Help

-Property managers that have been dissatisfied with their lost & found practices have been turning to digital solutions for help recently.
-Hotel management software can help hotel managers run every aspect of their hotel operations better and lost & found management is no exception.
+Property managers that have been dissatisfied with their lost and found practices have been turning to digital solutions for help recently.
+Hotel operations software can help hotel managers run every aspect of their hotel operations better and lost and found management is no exception.

-Here’s why so many hospitality professionals are turning to hotel lost & found software for help:
+Here’s why so many hospitality professionals are turning to hotel lost and found software for help:

 - Keeps Everything In One Place